 What to Do in Case of Chipped Tooth?

-- Rinse your mouth with salt-water.
+- Rinse your mouth with salt water.
 Saltwater gargling is the best form of antiseptic to rinse your mouth of any bacteria.
-Sometimes, the chipped tooth may make easy room for food getting stuck up in open spaces.
-Therefore, rinse your mouth well with salt-water.
+Sometimes, the chipped tooth may make easy room for food to get stuck up in open spaces.
+Therefore, rinse your mouth well with salt water.

 - To stop bleeding, take a small piece of gauze and apply pressure on the affected area for some time.
 Teabags also work best at applying pressure to stop bleeding.